sarahciston/codingcare/posts/guide.md

 "What I like about code collective is that it's a community of friends as well as resources.
 That's where I can feel like we're all going on a journey of learning and discovery together."
 {: .quote }

--Katherine Yang, she/her, USC Media Arts + Practice, Linguistics, Computer Science {: .quote .attrib }
+-Katherine Yang, she/her, USC BA Media Arts + Practice, Linguistics, Computer Science {: .quote .attrib }

 Code Collective is a self-organizing community of artists, makers, students, people from all backgrounds——especially including those who have not done much or any coding before.
 We meet regularly to develop our programming practices in a flexible, co-working, co-learning setting.